-Should You Downsize?
+Should You Downsize Your Home?

-- How much space do you really need?If your spare room only gets used three times a year, it’s probably cheaper to put your guests up at a hotel then pay the mortgage on a room that rarely gets used.
+- How much space do you need?If your spare room only gets used three times a year, it’s probably cheaper to put your guests up at a hotel then pay the mortgage on a room that rarely gets used.
 Of course, a smaller space will come with less room for your stuff (see below), but if you’ve tied up $300K of home equity to pay to store your things, well that might not be the best use of your money.

 - What else could you spend the money on?
 It’s no secret that most Canadians are relying on their home to fund part of their retirement.
 If you sold your $800K house and moved to a $500K condo, what opportunities and doors would that open for you?
 Travel?
 Earlier retirement?

 - A word about maintenance.
-Many house owners are wary of paying condo fees, but the truth is that it’s generally cheaper to pay condo fees than to maintain a house in Toronto.
+Many homeowners are wary of paying condo fees, but the truth is that it’s usually generally cheaper to pay condo fees than to maintain a house in Toronto.
 From dealing with regular maintenance items like cleaning gutters and maintaining the furnace, to big dollar unsexy money spent fixing a leaking roof or basement, the costs can add up fast.
 Condo fees are also predictable (which is nice in retirement).
 And how nice would it be to simply make these problems someone else’s?

-- How often will your kids really visit?
+- Be honest: How often will your kids truly visit?
 A lot of people considering downsizing are doing so because they’re suddenly empty nesters.
 The kids are (finally) on their own and downsizing to a smaller place is a guaranteed way to make sure they don’t move back in.
 While I’m not suggesting you need to downsize to a one-bedroom condo, most condos will have party rooms that can host your 20-person Thanksgiving Day dinner and many have guest suites for extra guests.

 - Neighbourhood Change One of the most exciting (and scary) parts about downsizing is getting the opportunity to live in a new neighbourhood.
-If you’re currently in the suburbs, imagine being able to walk to cafes, theatres and parks?
+If you’re currently in the suburbs, imagine being able to walk to cafes, theatres, and parks?
 Don’t forget to imagine the TTC and traffic too – there’s good and bad in every neighbourhood.